 - No 8- 16- or 32-bit addressing makes it hard (slow) to handle smaller than 64-bit data-types

 The rest are either easy to fix or just look weird by todays standards, but not necessarily bad.

-It’s striking how similar they are still.
-Yes, they implement IEEE floats (remind you, when the Cray-1 came out there was no IEEE floating-point standard), they vary the length of the vector registers, but the rest is pretty much identical.
-Just to show how deep the heritage is, here’s the instruction encoding page from the same manual.
-They still use octal numbers!
+The architecture saw many incarnations over many years from the Cray 1 through the X-MP and Y-MP, finally culminating in the SV-1 super-cluster machines.
+While there were braking changes through the generations, it’s striking how similar they are.
+Yes, some implemented IEEE floats (remind you, when the Cray-1 came out there was no IEEE floating-point standard), some used different vector register lengths, but the rest is pretty much identical.
+Just to show how deep the heritage is, even the newest machines use octal numbers do describe instruction encoding!

 Now, that we went through what the programmer sees, let’s see what’s under the hood that we haven’t covered so far!